diyscif/diyscif/scif-thesis.md

 GSM, radio).
 The Alertr system can also optionally transmit alarms and alerts to an external monitoring station.

-It is preferrable to build on the Alertr open-source alarm system over conventional, proprietary solutions because of Alertr's free software licensing.
+It is preferable to build on the Alertr open-source alarm system over conventional, proprietary solutions because of Alertr's free software licensing.
 This means source code is publicly available and can be copied, extended, and modified freely.
 Alertr thereby enjoys a higher degree of trustworthiness and